Beverly, Chicago: Etymology

 In 1889, when the Rock Island Railroad realigned its suburban tracks, it expanded service north of 99th Street.
 The new station on 91st Street was named "91st Street–Beverly Hills station".
 By the late 1910s, the telephone network established a Beverly exchange.
 The exact significance of the name "Beverly Hills" is no longer known.
 Many speculate it is named after Beverly, Massachusetts, at the suggestion of Alice Helm French, a prominent resident and wife of the first director of the Art Institute of Chicago, or that the Rock Island Railroad simply named it after the hilly terrain.
-It is likely not named after Beverly Hills, California, which was named after the city in Massachusetts and received its name nearly 20 years after the 91st Street Station was named.
+It is not named after Beverly Hills, California, which was named after the city in Massachusetts and received its name nearly 20 years after the 91st Street Station was named.

 19th century

-Beverly and the surrounding area was sparsely populated by the Potawatomi and some white settlers until 1833, when the indigenous people ceded their land rights to the United States under Indian removal.
+Beverly and the surrounding area was sparsely populated by the Potawatomi and some white settlers until 1833, when the indigenous people were forced to cede their land rights to the United States under Indian removal.
 The earliest known non-indigenous inhabitants of the area were DeWitt Lane, who settled near 103rd Street and Seeley Avenue in 1832, and Norman Rexford, who opened a tavern near 91st Street and Pleasant Avenue.
 The area famously became a dry settlement, prohibiting saloons and the sale of liquor.
 A permanent settlement was established with the sale of the land to John Blackstone in 1839.
 In 1844, Blackstone sold the land along the Blue Island Ridge from 91st to 115th Streets to Thomas Morgan, after whom Morgan Park is named.

 The transformation of the area to a suburban community began in 1869 when the descendants of Thomas Morgan sold his lands to the Blue Island Land and Building Company.
 The area, which was at the intersection of the Rock Island Railroad and the Panhandle Route, saw a substantial period of growth sustained by Chicagoans displaced by the Great Chicago Fire in 1871.
 It became an attractive community with the establishment of several schools in the 1870s.
 In 1874, much of Beverly and the area to the east was incorporated as the Village of Washington Heights.
 In 1890, the section of modern-day Beverly north of 95th Street was annexed to the City of Chicago.
 The section west of Western Avenue and south of 99th Street was added to Washington Heights.

 Geography

-Beverly is community area #72.
+Beverly Hills is community area #72.
 It is on Chicago's far south side, 12 mi from the Loop.
 Its northern border is 87th Street and its southern border is 107th Street.
 Its western border runs along Western Avenue from the northern border to 99th Street, then along Fairfield Avenue to 103rd Street, and finally along the rail line to the southern border.
 Its eastern border runs along Vincennes Avenue from 107th to 103rd Street, then along Beverly Avenue up to the northern border.
 The community covers an area of 3.19 sqmi.
 Beverly is connected to the Interstate system via I-57, located immediately to the east.